Loading…

-The Spell Brigade started as one of a dozen survivors-like clones landing on Steam in 2024.
-Most of those are gone — abandoned Early Access pages, last updated months before the developer quietly stopped.
-This one has 12,084 Steam reviews and just crossed the full-release line.
+The Spell Brigade opened Early Access in September 2024 as one of a dozen survivors-like clones landing on Steam that cycle.
+Most of those are gone: abandoned Early Access pages, last updated months before the developer quietly stopped.
+This one crossed 15,000 Steam reviews and just crossed the full-release line.

-The Spell Brigade exited Early Access on April 29, 2026, eighteen months after Bolt Blaster Games opened the first public build in September 2024.
+The Spell Brigade exited Early Access on April 29, 2026, eighteen months after Bolt Blaster Games opened the first public build.
 Whether those eighteen months were well spent is the question worth examining before the introductory 40% launch discount closes.

 The Spell Brigade is a co-op survivors-like.
 The term needs unpacking because the genre has fragmented since 2022.
 In its base form, a survivors-like is what Vampire Survivors established: one or more players survive escalating enemy waves, collect spell or weapon upgrades each round, and build toward configurations strong enough to outlast a final wave.
 The loop is simple.
 The depth lives in upgrade interaction.